amandabee/newsgames/syllabus.md

 > Thursdays 5:00-7:50pm
 > Room 436

-tl;dr:
-+ This is a fast moving class.
-Complete your assignments on time, don't plagiarize.
+This is a fast moving class.
+Complete your assignments on time, we'll build on them in class.
+If you're stuck, ask for help early.
+Don't leave things to the last minute, especially if you've never done them before.

 | Week     | Date   | In Class                   | Homework Due         |